ducdao/CPE102/README.md

-# CPE102
-CPE 102 Project Notes

-Tic Tac Toe
+# CPE102 - Tic Tac Toe Project Notes

+Notes for all the classes, methods, and varaibles we're using for Project 1.

 ##Classes
 * TicTacToe